dgis/emu48android/app/src/main/assets/ReadMe.txt

 - Fix deprecated classes in the settings.
 - Add an optional haptic feedback when touching a button.
 - Fix the intermittent slow down due to the end of playing a sound.
+- Fix blank screen when switching the KML faceplate.
+- Add more traces in the win32 log.

 Version 1.2 (2019-03-14)